Baksosam1999/Excel-Projects/README.md

-## Coffee Sales Dashboard
+## BUSINESS ANALYSIS INVOLVING TIME SERIES AND SALES ANALYSIS OF COFFEE SALES DATA

-Project Overview
+## INTRODUCTION

-This project aims to create a Coffee Sales Dashboard with Excel to provide dynamic and interactive insights into coffee sales data.
+The analysis involved a time series analysis of coffee sales data, focusing on key performance indicators.
+It aims to identify trends and seasonal patterns through the application of time intelligence analysis and time-based comparison analysis.
 The process involves data gathering, transformation, and the utilization of pivot tables and charts.
 Key features include a timeline for sales over time, slicers for coffee type, roast type, and customer loyalty card, as well as visualizations for sales by country, sales by product and top 5 customers.

 ## Data Gathering and Transformation